No upcoming events scheduled...

 NWAF’s Services Include:

 - NWAF publishes and disseminates a detailed Autism Resource Directory, an extensive annotated listing of local and national resources for ASD information and services.
 This directory was first introduced at our 2nd annual Autism OASIS conference in 2001.
-It is thoroughly updated at least every two years.
-Download the 2009 NWAF Resource Directory (PDF) or you can call our office (503-557-2111) for a copy.
+Look for our newest NWAF Resource directory to emerge in early 2014.

 - NWAF provides continuing professional education in Oregon, including continuing medical education (CME) for medical professionals.

 - NWAF sponsors workshops and lectures on the most up-to-date ASD-related topics.
 The times and dates of these events will be announced on our website.

 - NWAF organizes and sponsors the Autism OASIS conferences, which are regional events held every 1-2 years that have attracted thousands of parents and caregivers of children with ASD.
 The mission of these conferences is to enlist the best scientists and doctors to provide information about the most effective current treatment options for children with ASD.